 The DJ played SYMPATHY FOR THE DEVIL.
 Two vans of antique golfers entered the bar.
 Jamie poured them tequila.
 They drained their glasses and banged the bar for more.
 Time slipped into the future like it was lubricated with KY.
 Champoo licked my face.
 It was good to feel love.

 "It's time."
 Jamie had the plane in his hand.
 He tapped his watch.
 The bar was empty.

 "Time for what?"

 "Five years ago."
 I picked up Champoo.

-"Five years ago."
+"Exactly five years ago."
 Jamie and I walked outside the bar followed by fat girls and an assortment of farangs.
 A hundred Thais joined the crowd.
 Fabo launched his plane into the night sky.
 Jamie's aircraft followed 20 seconds later.
 They were lost in the murk for several moments.
-The top Thai cop had good eyes and pointed into the dark.

 The model plane buzzed across the garbage-strewn lot and smashed into the billboard with a thwack.
 The billboard withstood the crash.

 "World Trade.
 World Trade," I shouted the words with tears in my eyes.

 The North Tower was good.
 No one had died in Windows of the World.
 Jamie's plane was on a steep attack approach for the South Tower.
 The Thai cops pulled out their guns and fired at the model.
 A bullet clipped its wing and the plane spiraled to the ground.

 "Thailand.
 Thailand.
 Chai-yo."